 Within the Embark Education model, learning experiences are embedded, integrated, and learner-centered.
 These core principles cut across all aspects of the learning experience.

 Authentic environments enable students to ground their academics in real-world situations and to apply their knowledge to address real-time business needs.
 By embedding our learning in real-world concerns, Embark students are never left asking, “Why am I learning this?”
-Embedded Learning Video
+The Coffee Roasting Project at Embark Education

 Students benefit from a truly integrated curriculum in which math, English, science, and history are artfully woven together so that no content or skill is learned in isolation.
-Integrated Learning Video
+Embark Alumni Testimonial: Braiden

 Embark is a learner-centered school where students are able to capitalize on their strengths while also receiving the guidance needed to meet their academic, social, and emotional needs.
 Students are the heart of school.
 Each learner is unique and they are cocreators in their learning experience rather than passive vessels to be filled with knowledge.
 Learning opportunities shift with developmental, social, and competency needs as well as students’ personal interests and academic passions.
-Learner-Centered Video
+The Lens of an Embark Education Learner

 The Embark model embodies these principles through core academic disciplines, integrated shop projects, learner-centered conferences, and community and reflection time.

 The “why” behind learning at Embark is to support learners to realize the traits set forth in the learner profile.
-How they do that is through their competencies—a set of skills students need to develop to embody the learner profile.
+They do that through their competencies, which are a set of skills students need to develop to embody the learner profile.
 These competencies are: agency, collaboration, communication, critical thinking, quantitative reasoning, and reflection.

 Competencies were developed because the traits of the learner profile are hard to teach and assess.
 Competencies represent the skills that can be taught and assessed that underlie the learner profile traits.
 Progress is measured on a 3-point scale.
 The 3-point scale is a tool to measure mastery of a specific competency or standard.

-Literally situated within the walls of two businesses, Embark learners are uniquely positioned to engage in projects that truly integrate academics with real-world situations.
-Learning experiences at Embark are designed to be responsive to the real needs of the shops, placing learners at the helm of solving needs that have big implications for each business.
+Literally situated within the walls of a small business, Embark learners are uniquely positioned to engage in projects that truly integrate academics with real-world situations.
+Learning experiences at Embark are designed to be responsive to the real needs of the shop, placing learners at the helm of solving needs that have big implications for the business.

 For example, when Pinwheel Coffee needed to source a new coffee roaster, learners were charged with researching and reaching out to local roasters; visiting roasters and hearing their pitches; analyzing each roaster’s pitch, from flavors to finances; and ultimately partnering with shop management to make the final decision.
 Learners made the congratulatory call to the selected roaster, and the calls to the roasters who were not selected.